concur/developer.concur.com/src/api-reference/receipts/endpoints.markdown

 * *__E-Receipt__* - A schema-enforced resource with data and, optionally, an image.
 If an image is not provided, one will be generated from the data resource.
 * *__Image-Only Receipt__* - A standalone image without data.

+#### <a name="supported-image-information"></a>Supported Image Information

+* Image size must not exceed 5MB.
+* Images with a dimension exceeding 2,200 pixels will be reduced.
+* Image must be one of the supported file types: image/png, image/jpg, image/jpeg, image/tiff, image/tif, image/gif, and application/pdf.
+Images provided in image/tiff and image/tif will be converted to a PDF document with the image embedded within.

+Successful POST requests will receive a response of 202 Accepted.
+The Location header of the response contains a URL for your receipt image.
+Once the receipt has been processed, it can be retrieved at this URL.
+The Link header of the response contains a processing-status URL for your receipt image.

+If you are not providing an image with your receipt data, the body of the request should be your receipt JSON.

+Receipt images may be posted along with data.
+In this case, SAP Concur will use the provided image instead of generating a new one.
+To post data and an image, use multipart form data.
+The `Content-Type:multipart/form-data` header must be set.
+The image should be included under the key `image`, and the receipt JSON should be included under the key `receipt`.

 ### General